-Sources close to the IMF says working via virtual platforms is part of several simulations mechanism put in place to understand the situation should any of its staff be “infected”.
+Sources close to the IMF say working via virtual platforms is part of several simulation mechanisms to understand the situation should any of its staff be “infected”.

 The source adds that this it is to ensure that their operations in the country do not grind to a halt should the coronavirus get out of hand in the country.

 Ghana confirmed its first cases of coronavirus on Thursday, becoming the tenth country in sub-Saharan Africa to register positive cases.

 Ghana’s Health Ministry said the two cases involved people who had returned recently from Norway and Turkey.